 Depreciation reserves are used for funding asset renewals.
-In some instances where it is considered appropriate by the Council (excluding reserves which have specific restrictions), and where appropriate approval is granted, reserves are used to fund items outside their original purpose.
+In some instances where it is considered appropriate by the Council (excluding reserves which have specific restrictions), and where appropriate approval is granted, reserves, are used to fund items outside of their original purpose.

-Restricted reserves are specific funds set aside for designated purposes, often by donors, granting institutions or through other legal requirements, and can't be freely used by the Council but are applied against the expenditure associated with the specific purpose intended, ensuring compliance and transparency.
+Restricted reserves are specific funds set aside for designated purposes, often by donors, granting institutions or through other legal requirements, and can't be freely used by Council but are applied against the expenditure associated with the specific purpose intended, ensuring compliance and transparency.

-Harbour Endowment Fund: The Council owns a number of harbour properties in the Whakatāne Central Business District.
+Reserve - Harbour Fund: The Council owns a number of harbour properties in the Whakatāne Central Business District.
 The income from these properties and any sale of harbour endowment assets are held as the Harbour Endowment Fund as a specific reserve.
-Rules associated with the Harbour Endowment Fund have been set through legislation and govern the use of income derived from leases or the sale of assets.
+Rules associated with the Harbour Fund have been set through legislation, and govern the use of income derived from leases or the sale of assets.

-The Long Term Plan 2024-34 operates within the required parameters of all restricted reserves.
+Our LTP 2021-31 operates within the required parameters of all restricted reserves.